nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-##Advanced Body Plans
-* "Jump" instruction in body plan
-* "Call" instruction in body plan
-* "Loop" instruction in body plan
-* Duplicate organs during mutation instead of mirroring them (to favour emergent complexity)
-* Different shapes for body segments

 ##Species Tracker
 * Simple clustering algorithm to count species
-* Report number of species on the console (or do it when analizing ancestry if too slow)
+* Report number of species on the console (or do it when analyzing ancestry if too slow)
-* Advanced clustering algorithm (based on Shannon's theory to evaluate gene distribution)

 ##Self-Regulating Ecosystem
 * Atmosphere chemistry